cypress-io/eslint-plugin-cypress/docs/rules/no-async-before.md

     // other operations
   })
 })
 ```

 ## When Not To Use It

-If there are genuine use-cases for using `async/await` in your before then you may not want to include this rule (or at least demote it to a warning).
+If there are genuine use-cases for using `async/await` in your `before` hooks then you may not want to include this rule (or at least demote it to a warning).

 ## Further Reading